Kentico/cloud-sample-angular-pwa-app/README.md

 2. Clone the sample application repository.
 3. Navigate to the root folder of the application in the command line.
 4. Type `npm install` to install required npm packages.
-5. Type `ng serve` to start a development server.
+5. Type `npm start` to start a development server.
 6. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development server